abinit/abipy_book/abipy_book/bse/lesson_bse.md

 In a metallic system, the dielectric function is large, $W$ is small and excitonic effects are strongly damped.

 To understand this point, we can do a test calculation with a very large value of {{mdf_epsinf}}
-so that our BSE Hamiltonian will be constructed with a metallic $W$:
+so that our BSE Hamiltonian will be constructed with a "metallic" $W$:

 ```{code-cell}
 from lesson_bse import build_bse_metallicW_flow